-Chief Officer Acronyms Explained: CEO, COO, CFO and More
+Chief Officer Abbreviations Explained: CEO, COO, CFO and More

 - CEO – Chief Executive Officer – This person is the highest ranking corporate officer.
 They are the head of management for an organization.
 They report to the board of directors.
 They make high-level decisions about policy and strategy.
 The people that report to the CEO include: The CBDO (Chief Business Development Officer), CFO (Chief Financial Officer), COO (Chief Operating Officer), CMO (Chief Marketing Officer), CIO (Chief Information Officer), CCO (Chief Communications Officer), CLO (Chief Legal Officer), CTO (Chief Technology Officer), CRO (Chief Risk Officer), CCO (Chief Creative Officer), CCO (Chief Compliance Officer), CAE (Chief Audit Executive), CDO (Chief Diversity Officer), and CHRO (Chief Human Resources Officer).
 Steve Jobs was an example of a top CEO.
 To find out more about these other chief officer positions, click here.
 Check out: The Best Performing CEO’s in the World.